-K2 is a synthetic cannabinoid, a human-made version of tetrahydrocannabinol (THC).
-K2 drugs can be dangerous and have serious side effects, including vomiting and a rapid heart rate.
+K2 is a synthetic cannabinoid.
+It is a human-made version of tetrahydrocannabinol (THC).
+However, K2 drugs can be dangerous and lead to serious side effects, including vomiting and a rapid heart rate.

 According to the